oopsmonk/documentation/wallets/0.1/trinity/references/troubleshooting.md

 ## Pending transaction

-If a transaction on the Tangleis pending for a long time, make sure that the [Auto-promotion setting](../how-to-guides/auto-promote.md) is set to **Enabled**.
+If a transaction in the Tangle is pending for a long time, make sure that the [Auto-promotion setting](../how-to-guides/auto-promote.md) is set to **Enabled**.

 :::info:
 Auto-promotion is available on mobile devices only when Trinity is in the foreground.